CloudBasedNeuroimaging/CloudBasedNeuroimaging/GuideToCloudResourcesForNeuroimaging.md

 common platform.
 Although Cloud resources can be expensive, with the commercial platforms, costs can be easily shared among parties depending on how they are set up.
-Nevertheless, the Cloud isn’t necessarily right for all applications and researchers and can lead to high monetary and technological costs if an investigator is not careful.
+Nevertheless, the Cloud isn’t necessarily right for all applications and can lead to high monetary and technological costs if an investigator is not careful.

 We developed an evaluation matrix that summarizes major dimensions that